 Support front of tacho with one hand.
-Turn tacho face down and remove the wire loop retainer and the two securing screws from rear of case.
+Turn tacho face down and remove two securing screws from rear of case.

-Once screws are removed turn tacho over and remove the tacho from its case.
+Once screws are removed turn tacho over and remove the movement from the case.

-2.3 Identify Rear and Inner Circuit Boards
+2.3 Identify and Cut Tacho Coil Wires

-The tacho has two circuit boards - a rear board and an inner board.
-The rear board will be removed and replaced with the new board from the repair kit.
-The inner board remains in place but is not used.
+The tacho has two circuit boards a rear board which will be replaced by the circuit board from the repair kit and an inner board.
+The inner board remains in place but is no longer used.